-- A Certificate of General Liability Insurance (\$1,000,000 minimum). - Automobile coverage. - Workers' Compensation and Disability Insurance; and - Fidelity Insurance Coverage in the amount of the largest anticipated disbursement.
+- A Certificate of General Liability Insurance (\$1,000,000 minimum); - Automobile coverage; - Workers' Compensation and Disability Insurance; and - A Fidelity Bond in the amount of the largest anticipated disbursement.

 Insurance documents must name New York State and the Housing Trust Fund Corporation as loss payee in accordance with the Program Agreement requirements.
-Disbursements that exceed the amount of the fidelity insurance coverage will be rejected.
+Disbursements that exceed the amount of the fidelity bond will be rejected.